Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

 - The script always prompts for confirmation before enabling or disabling jobs, listing all targeted jobs clearly.
 - Color-coded output and explicit messages help distinguish actions, skips, and errors.
 - Filtering is always an AND operation: e.g., `-Type classic -ListFile mylist.txt` means “all classic jobs **and** also present in `mylist.txt`.”
 - Using `-Type surebackup` will **never** match classic jobs, even if their names appear in a list file.
+Neither do SureBackup jobs if `-Type classic` is used.

 #### Usage Examples